 Building a gaming PC can be a rewarding experience because you’ll know everything that’s in it, how to repair anything that goes wrong, and how well it can perform.
-However, many people prefer buying a pre-built gaming PC to stay away from the stress of potential overheats, spending too much money, and so on.
+However, many prefer buying a pre-built gaming PC to avoid the stress of potential overheating, spending too much money, and so on.

 It seemed like such a long time ago when I built my first gaming computer.
 Back then, computer hardware was a lot less geared toward gamers but still always provided me with a great deal of satisfaction.